rpedrodasilva10/clients-api/README.md

 - [X] Send e-mail after creating a client successfully
 - [ ] Create a separate service to send email
 - [ ] Use some topic/subscription structure send emails independently
-- [ ] Change the ClientService to send
+- [ ] Refactor the ClientService to send emails using messages to a topic or queue

 **Docs**
 - [ ] Add swagger [OpenAPI](https://swagger.io/specification/) specification